 Read the Blog Post: LifeTrail at Cornwall Manor: Outdoor Fitness Stations

 Situated on the Buckingham Campus, Bishop Park allows residents to perfect their golf stroke at the putting green or enjoy the outdoor seating area with tables with neighbors and friends.

-The newly renovated Club Room features two billiards tables, game tables for cribbage, cards, puzzles and board games; a flat screen TV and kitchen area.
-Men, women’s and just-for-fun billiards leagues play in the Wellness Center Club Room.
+The Wellness Center Club Room features two billiards tables, game tables for cribbage, cards, puzzles and board games; a flat screen TV and kitchen area.
+Men, women’s and just-for-fun billiards leagues play in the Club Room.

 Read the Blog Post: Cribbage Makes its way to Cornwall Manor

 The Lebanon Valley Rail Trail was created from the former Cornwall-Lebanon Railroad built by Robert H. Coleman in the 1880’s and The Lebanon Valley Rail-Trail currently extends from the City of Lebanon south 15 miles to the Lancaster County line, passing through the communities of South Lebanon, Cornwall Manor, Mt.
 Gretna, Colebrook and Lawn.
 Cornwall Manor’s Buckingham and Woods campuses offer several outdoor walking paths.
 Both the Rail Trail and walking paths offer opportunities for walkers, bikers, runners and bird watchers.
 Cornwall Manor also has indoor walking routes to keep your heart rate up during the colder months.
 Click here for a 360 virtual tour of the Lebanon Valley Rail Trail (this section of Rail Trail intersects Cornwall Manor’s Buckingham and Woods campuses).

 Read the blog post: Lebanon Valley Rail Trail Expands